Curriculum

 Section 1 - Behavioral and Social Abilities

-Section 2 – Cognitive Abilities
+Section 2 – Cognitive and Intellectual Abilities

-1. Ability to measure, test, calculate, reason, analyze, synthesize, and apply information.
+1. Ability to measure, test, calculate, reason, analyze, synthesize, and apply information

 Section 3 – Communication

-Section 4 – Observation
+Section 4 – Sensory/Observation

 Section 5 – Psychomotor Skills